PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 According to [reviews on G2](https://www.g2.com/products/posthog/reviews), companies use PostHog because:

-1. **It replaces multiple tools:** PostHog can replace Microsoft Clarity (session replay), Google Analytics, LaunchDarkly (feature flags and A/B testing), and Hotjar (feedback and surveys).
+1. **It replaces multiple tools:** PostHog can replace Microsoft Clarity (session replay), [Google Analytics](/blog/posthog-vs-ga4), [LaunchDarkly](/blog/posthog-vs-launchdarkly) (feature flags and A/B testing), and [Hotjar](/blog/posthog-vs-hotjar) (feedback and surveys).
 This simplifies workflows and ensures all their data is in one place.

 2. **Pricing is transparent and scalable:** Reviewers appreciate how PostHog's pricing scales as they grow.
 There's a [generous free tier](/pricing).
-Companies eligible for [PostHog for Startups](/startups) also get $50k in additional free credits.
+Companies eligible for [PostHog for Startups](/startups) also get an additional $50k in credits.

 3. **They need a complete picture of users:** PostHog includes every tool necessary to understand users and improve products.
 This means creating funnels to track conversion, watching replays to see where users get stuck, testing solutions with A/B tests, and gathering feedback with user surveys.